 In addition to guiding injections, musculoskeletal ultrasound is an excellent diagnostic tool.
 It is less expensive than magnetic resonance imaging (MRI) and more versatile than X-rays, which only show bone and not soft tissue like muscles, tendons, ligaments, and cartilage.

 At Asheville Regenerative Orthopedics & Sports Medicine, we use MSK ultrasound to help diagnose a variety of conditions, including:

 Dr. Lehman personally interprets the results of the MSK ultrasound and discusses them with the patient without the need to outsource findings to a radiologist.
 The result is a rapid, on-site diagnosis.

 How Should Patients Prepare for a MSK Ultrasound?

 Preparation for an MSK ultrasound is minor.
 Wear comfortable, loose-fitting clothing and remove all jewelry before the procedure.
 Try to remain as still as possible throughout the procedure, which usually takes 15 to 30 minutes.

 What Are the Risks of Musculoskeletal Ultrasound?

-For the most accurate, precise stem cell or PRP injection, or to get a diagnosis for your musculoskeletal condition, request an appointment at ARO today.
+For the most accurate, precise bone marrow or PRP injection, or to get a diagnosis for your musculoskeletal condition, request an appointment at ARO today.